Questions asked by students: ES&L

 What role does TRN 407Y (Community Research Partnerships in Ethics) play in the ES&L program?

-Typically in mid-July the 2-8 senior ES&L majors with the highest cGPAs are invited to join the Community Research Partnerships in Ethics course.
+Typically in mid-July a selection of senior ES&L majors with the highest cGPAs are invited to join the Community Research Partnerships in Ethics course.
 The course is challenging and the number of projects is limited.
 It is unlikely the cut-off would go below a cGPA of about 3.50 in any given year.
 The course is administered either by the director of the Ethics, Society, and Law program, or a CRPE Project Coordinator, and is supported by the Centre for Ethics.
 Each student project is supervised by a University of Toronto faculty member.

 CRPE Student Testimonial: I was involved with the CRPE program during the 2006-2007 academic year with Professor Joseph Heath as my supervisor.
 The community partner I worked with was the Canada Africa Partnership on AIDS (CAP/AIDS).
 My research focused on the difference between small, medium, and large-sized NGOs, and on value added in the work that CAP/AIDS does in order to inform its strategic planning.
 The program allowed me to gain hands-on experience and undertake a project that not only interested me, but also benefited a community organization.
 It enabled me to apply and develop my research skills and academic knowledge while also illuminating how ethics can be applied to tackle real-world problems in real-world settings.
 The most enjoyable part of my project was engaging with the various stakeholders, such as not-for-profit groups, and learning about how they operated.
 Being able to put together a final academic paper and present it at the CRPE conference was a highly enriching experience and all-in-all I would endorse the CRPE program and definitely recommend it to others. --Alex Lim

 What role does TRN 412H (Capstone Seminar) play in the ES&L program?